-The annual eligibility process relies upon a variety of reporting methods to verify local jurisdiction compliance.
+The annual eligibility process relies upon a variety of reporting methods to verify local jurisdiction adherence to M2 eligibility requirements.
 Most methods leverage tools routinely used in the public planning process while others require certification forms or specialized reports.
 Templates, forms, and report formats are included as appendices to these guidelines and are available in electronic format.
 The table below summarizes certification frequency and documentation requirements.